hmaier-dev/arch-configurator/README.md

 ### The "arch-configurator"

+#### Instructions

 A little setup script for my typical arch install.

 1. Install Arch as you like it.